 Well, it happens I've explained some of this (always very gently) to visitors who've come along with me on site tours, in my role as a docent before last month when I gimped myself.
-Moreover, while conducting such tours, I've consistently invited visitors to 'come on along' and enroll in the Arcosanti workshop program so that even more good heads can work together to get on with remedying all of these very real, very legitimate concerns.
+Moreover, while conducting such tours, I've consistently invited visitors to 'come on along' and enroll in the Arcosanti workshop program so that even more good heads can work together to get on with whatever it takes to remedy all of these very real, very legitimate concerns.

 Because the fact remains: these concerns can and must be remedied.
 If Arcosanti is to be a place that demonstrates how the principles of arcology are meaningful for the world, Arcosanti has to be accessible.
 To everyone.